abhi-gowdaa/food-recipes-frontend/README.md

 ---

 The OpenSearch installation instructions are available in the second part of the YouTube video
 https://www.youtube.com/watch?v=Bl4XQYRmawM

 ---
+The openSearch necessary data provided in the  recipe-backend repo

 Backend repository